-- Outside lead general counsel for highly successful, growing, cutting-edge company in the IT/Health Care industry, starting from the moment of start-up and continuing to its current status as a thriving, prosperous mid-life company, providing advice to management on a daily basis regarding a full array of business issues.
+- Outside lead general counsel for highly successful, growing, cutting-edge company in the IT/Health Care industry, starting from the moment of start-up and continuing through its growth into a thriving, prosperous mid-life company and acquisition by a publicly traded company, providing advice to management on a daily basis regarding a full array of business issues.

 - Outside lead general counsel to a defense manufacturing contractor located in Puerto Rico, providing advice to owners on full array of business issues, successfully taking Puerto Rico federal bar exam at client’s request (receiving highest score in the Commonwealth) to more fully serve the client.

 - Provided issue-specific advice to closely held businesses in diverse industries regarding a variety of strategic and contractual matters.

 - Represented numerous individuals in negotiation of employment agreements or severance packages, including with respect to non-competes, other covenants and buyouts of restricted stock.

 - Represented numerous individuals in varied industries in contractual negotiations to protect intellectual property and developments.

 Real Estate Litigation (as Sole or Lead Counsel)

 - Represented the seller in the trial of a real estate broker’s claim for a $1.2 million commission on the sale of a $19 million warehouse, and in the subsequent appeal.
 Judgment was entered in favor of the seller and the Fourth Circuit affirmed the trial court’s judgment.